pa2si/salsa-calendar/README.md

-v 0.1.26
+v 0.1.27

 that's new:

+- images in public route deleted
-- some file cleaning to make it build ready
+- robots file

 to dos: